-There are several basic requirements that the Chinese government has for foreigners to receive the Chinese Work (Z) Visa and the Foreign Experts Certificate:
+There are several basic requirements that the Chinese government has for foreigners to receive the Chinese Work (Z) Visa and the Foreign Experts Work Permit:

 Yes, but only in Beijing, Shanghai, and some outlying provinces.
 As Beijing is the nation's capital and center of education, and Shanghai also a very important city, there are special rules.
 Outlying provinces, such as Jilin Province, are under certain circumstances rendering unique, and often more lenient, government policy on issuing work permits.

 Some are more lenient and others stricter.
 Please inquire directly with our recruiters for more details.

 WHAT IS THE STEP-BY-STEP PROCESS TO OBTAIN A CHINESE Z-VISA?

 If you are already residing in China, the employer will assist you in transferring your Foreign Expert Work Permit.
 The process is easy.

 If you are residing in your home country, after you have connected with Opportunity in China please consider the following step-by-step bullet-list as a road map to obtaining a Chinese Z-visa to teach in China:

 1. interview with a recruiter at Opportunity in China